Broadband in your area

 Broadband Genie postcode checkerWhy do we need your postcode?

 Why do we need your postcode?

-Cheapest broadband in your area
+What's the cheapest broadband in your area?

 Broadband deals are available from under £20 per month including line rental, but when buying a cheap deal you need to make sure that it fits your requirements in other ways.
 Is the connection fast enough?
 Does it have a data usage cap?
 Are you missing out on extra features that might be useful?
 Visit our cheap broadband page to compare offers and learn how to get the best deal.

-Fastest broadband in your area
+What's the fastest broadband in your area?

 Fast broadband is now widely available, with more than 95% of UK premises having access to at least 24Mb broadband.
 But what exactly is fast broadband, and is it something you need?
 Read our guide to the UK’s fastest broadband for more information.